Thomas Kyd: Later life

-From 1587 to 1593 Kyd was in the service of an unidentified noble, since, after his imprisonment in 1593 (see below), he wrote of having lost "the favours of my Lord, whom I haue servd almost theis vi yeres nowe".
+From 1587 to 1593 Kyd was in the service of an unidentified noble, since, after his imprisonment in 1593, he wrote of having lost "the favours of my Lord, whom I haue servd almost theis vi yeres nowe".
 Proposed nobles include the Earl of Sussex, the Earl of Pembroke, Lord Strange. and Edward De Vere, 17th Earl of Oxford.
 He may have worked as a secretary, if he did not also write plays.
-Around 1591 Christopher Marlowe also joined this patron's service, and for a while Marlowe and Kyd shared lodgings, and perhaps even ideas.
+Around 1591 Christopher Marlowe also joined this patron's service and for a while Marlowe and Kyd shared lodgings, perhaps even ideas.

 On 11 May 1593 the Privy Council ordered the arrest of the authors of "divers lewd and mutinous libels" which had been posted around London.
-One libel was found on the property of a Dutch Church and contained violent anti-foreigner sentiments and multiple allusions to the works of Marlowe.
+One libel was found on the property of a Dutch Church and contained violent anti-foreigner sentiments and allusions to the works of Marlowe.
 The next day, Kyd was among those arrested; he would later believe that he had been the victim of an informer.
 His lodgings were searched and instead of evidence of the "libels" there was found an Arianist tract, described by an investigator as "vile heretical conceits denying the eternal deity of Jesus Christ found amongst the papers of Thos.
 Kydd [sic], prisoner ... which he affirmeth he had from C. Marley [sic]".
-Historians such as Frederick Boas believe that Kyd was tortured brutally to obtain this information.
+Historians such as Frederick Boas believe that Kyd was tortured to obtain this information.
 Kyd told authorities the writings found in his possession belonged to Christopher Marlowe, a fellow dramatist and former roommate.
-Kyd "accused his former roommate of being a blasphemous traitor, an atheist who believed that Jesus Christ was a homosexual," an uninformed confusion over the Arian and early Gnostic concept of homoousios.
-Following the accusation, Marlowe was summoned by the Privy Council and, while waiting for a decision on his case, was killed in an incident in Deptford involving known government agents.
+Kyd "accused his former roommate of being a blasphemous traitor, an atheist who believed that Jesus Christ was a homosexual", an uninformed confusion over the Arian and early Gnostic concept of homoousios.
+Following the accusation, Marlowe was summoned by the Privy Council and, while waiting for a decision on his case, was killed in an incident in Deptford involving government agents.

 Kyd was eventually released but was not accepted back into his lord's service.
-Believing he was under suspicion of atheism himself, he wrote to the Lord Keeper, Sir John Puckering, protesting his innocence, but his efforts to clear his name were apparently fruitless.
+Believing he was under suspicion of atheism, he wrote to the Lord Keeper, Sir John Puckering, protesting his innocence but his efforts to clear his name were apparently fruitless.
 The last we hear from the playwright is the publication of Cornelia early in 1594.
 In the dedication to the Countess of Sussex he alludes to the "bitter times and privy broken passions" he had endured.
-Kyd died later that year at the age of 35, and was buried on 15 August in St Mary Colechurch in London.
-In December of that same year, Kyd's mother legally renounced the administration of his estate, probably because it was debt-ridden.
+Kyd died later that year at the age of 35 and was buried on 15 August in St Mary Colechurch in London.
+In December of that year, Kyd's mother legally renounced the administration of his estate, probably because it was debt-ridden.
 St Mary Colechurch was destroyed in the Great Fire of London in 1666, and not rebuilt.